 Prioritizing Equine Wellness

-Participants are encouraged to help ensure their horse’s health by working closely with a veterinarian and completing the Zoetis Good Start Equine Wellness Certificate.
-The certificate outlines key aspects of horse health care to help build a solid foundation of equine wellness for both horses and youth members.
-The Good Start certificate records veterinary wellness exam details, including core and risk-based vaccinations, to help the weanlings excel in both health and performance.
+Throughout the program, participants further their knowledge in horse health by prioritizing equine wellness.
+Participants are encouraged to help ensure their horse’s health by working closely with a veterinarian outlining key aspects of horse health care to help build a solid foundation of equine wellness for both the horses and youth members.
+To help the weanlings excel in both health and performance, participants can record veterinary wellness exam details, including core and risk-based vaccinations.

 Program Details and Deadlines